aldoteran/fs-slam/README.md

-# Forward-Scan Simultaneous Localization and Mapping
+# Forward-Scan Sonar Simultaneous Localization and Mapping

 Code used for my degree project on simulataneous localization and mapping using an fs-sonar.